superarts/DL-Coding-Challenge-Public/README.md

 - 6/18: The issue mentioned above is not there anymore.
   - [Screenshot in 6/18](https://www.dropbox.com/s/0d32wz3h6v12wv8/Screenshot%202016-06-18%2023.34.08.png?dl=0)

+However, this does introduce a new problem: for cities like [Taipei](https://api.wunderground.com/api/dc60d98175ba0199/geolookup/q/23.6978,120.9605.json), `station` information is not available.
+Going back to `location` instead of `station` might be a better approach, but I need time to evaluate it.

 ### [Forecast](http://api.wunderground.com/api/dc60d98175ba0199/forecast/q/AU/Sydney%20Regional%20Office.json)

 The following issue prevents some information to be displayed correctly.
 It can be address from the app side by trying to get the value from `qpf_night`, `qpf_allday`, and `avewind`, but as a POV the app just shows what it has, since in real life scenario the bug is likely to be reported and get fixed by the backend team.